CSX Rail Cars in Mayfield

 In an effort to ensure transparent communications on the activities that the City and others are undertaking we have published a timeline of efforts:

 The City of Fredericksburg again met with CSX representatives and Mayfield Civic Association representatives on March 19, 2021.
-The City asked that CSX offer a written update to the community monthly moving forward, and the April 2021 version of their update is here.
+The City asked that CSX offer a written update to the community monthly moving forward, and the updates are available below.

 The City of Fredericksburg appreciates the increased communication and the willingness of CSX to meet on site, but we continue to object strongly to the stacking of hazardous materials in our community.
 Fredericksburg’s Fire Department continues to monitor daily activity and is reporting weekly to City Management on hazardous tanker car counts on site.
 Additionally, the City has access to video footage of the train yard as an additional means to review activity on the rails adjacent to Mayfield.